owulveryck/owulveryck.github.io/content/post/knative-part1.md

 - strong coupling leads to precision but the fragility;
 - weakly coupled components can be rearranged, taken apart and made into something else, assembled into a meaningful composition;

-[^1]: Chapter 12: _Orchestration And Creative Instability: Or why the conductor does not promise to blow every trumpet_, page 383
+[^1]: Chapter 12: Molecular and Material Infrastructure: _Elastic, plastic and brittle design_, page 383
-[^2]: Chapter 13: _Orchestration And Creative Instability: Or why the conductor does not promise to blow every trumpet_, page 422
+[^2]: Chapter 13: Orchestration And Creative Instability: _Or why the conductor does not promise to blow every trumpet_, page 422

 A software is symbolized by a composition of elements (objects, services, functions, etc.) that are interacting, hence the paradigm of coupling applies to software engineering.